Sunilvishyt/to-do-app-flask/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.

 💬 Contact
-Built with 💻 by [Sunil Vishwakarma].
+Built with 💻 by Sunil Vishwakarma.